Itheum/architecture-diagrams/live_whitepaper.md

 - NFMe ID avatars are NFT tokens; so it supports all NFT capabilities.
 But you can never completely sell your NFMe ID, you can only lease it to others and they can use it to access your data.
 It's an "authorization key" you provide to a 3rd party for gated entry to web3 and metaverse domains and it can also represent and supply a personal data footprint to 3rd party applications (if you choose to allow it to do so).
 In this way; NFMe ID avatars are `soulbound`
 - Explore Itheum's 3D `Virtual Data Metaverse` (called the Greenroom); which is a digital metaverse launchpad where you can manage your "accessories", "evolution traits" and "skins"  and interact with other NFMe ID avatars.
 - Participate in the governance of `Data Coalition DAOs` - These are bulk data trading DAOs that exist to serve the people and protect personal data.
-Stake and Farm with existing Data Coalition DAOs and provide data curation and data quality assessment services or give them access to your NFMe ID and other data assets and allow them to trade your data on your behalf as part of a larger bulk dataset.
+Stake to participate in existing Data Coalition DAOs and provide data curation and data quality assessment services or give them access to your NFMe ID and other data assets and allow them to trade your data on your behalf as part of a larger bulk dataset.
 - "Slice out" certain segments of your data (e.g. Data from a specific app or category) and mint them into `Data NFTs` and trade these in NFT marketplaces.

 In the web2 world; your personal data is exploited by 3rd parties and large corporations.
 In Itheum's Data Metaverse; we give you true ownership of your data via your own Data Avatar... welcome to the era of the NFMe ID Avatar.